Creativityliberty/numagents/CONTRIBUTING.md

 Thank you for your interest in contributing to the Nüm Agents SDK!
 This document provides guidelines and instructions for contributing to the project.

+**IMPORTANT NOTICE**: This is a proprietary project owned by Lionel TAGNE.
+All contributions you make will be under the proprietary license terms outlined in the LICENSE file.
+By contributing to this project, you agree to assign all rights to your contributions to the project owner.

 ## Code of Conduct

 Please read and follow our [Code of Conduct](CODE_OF_CONDUCT.md) to maintain a positive and inclusive community.